ubirch/ubirch-accounting-service/README.md

 **Fields**

-_ownerId_: it is the keycloak id of the logged in user.
+_ownerId_: it is the keycloak id of the logged-in user.

 _identity_id_: (Optional) It is a device id or identity id.